PiHw/Pi-Kitchen/recipes/002-bootdisplay_RECIPE_CARD.md

 </font>

-You can download all the <a href="https://raw.githubusercontent.com/PiHw/Pi-Kitchen/master/sdcard/recipes/002-bootdisplay_INGREDIENTS.zip">ingredient files</a>, and extract directly to the NOOBS SD-Card (ensuring you remove the ZIP file's name from the directory - the files should be extracted to <code>/Pi-Kitchen</code>).<p>
+You can download all the <a href="https://github.com/PiHw/Pi-Kitchen/raw/master/recipes/002-bootdisplay_INGREDIENTS.zip">ingredient files</a>, and extracted directly to the NOOBS SD-Card (ensuring you remove the ZIP file's name from the directory - the files should be extracted to <code>pi-kitchen/002-bootdisplay</code>).<p>

 ##The Recipe Files##
 Each recipe will use one file for each of the partitions it installs to - boot, root and data).<p>